fara-pug/fara-pug/index.md

 just want to see when new pages went live, [there's a list for that too](https://github.com/fara-pug/fara-pug/deployments/activity_log?environment=github-pages).

 (If you must, but can't reach me via discord, make a quick account on github and post a comment there.
-Thats no bother and will reach me via email most weeks.
+That's no bother and will reach me via email most weeks.
 Enjoy!)

-<a id="org76fa024"></a>
+<a id="org2679dc8"></a>

 ## Thanks